cycling in pindus mountains

 Is the Pindus safe for solo female travellers?

-People in the Zagori region are kind and hospitable, and even when wild camping alone, I felt at ease.
+People in the Zagori region are kind and hospitable, and even when camping alone, I felt at ease.

 Of course, you should take the usual precautions (I mention the most important rules for camping alone as a woman in this article).